Compliance Framework

 The Standard of Care After Montgomery: What "Reasonable" Carrier Vetting Looks Like

 There is no federal regulation defining what reasonable carrier vetting means for brokers.
 The Court left it to state tort law.
-Define your standard now — before opposing counsel defines it for you.
+The brokers who lead through this change define their own standard now — clearly, consistently, and in writing — because that's simply how a well-run brokerage operates.

 The black hole problem

-— Justice Kavanaugh, concurring, Montgomery v.
+— the regulatory gap at the heart of Montgomery v.
 Caribe Transport II (2026)

 Read that again.
 FMCSA requires you to pick a registered carrier.
 That's it.
 There is no federal standard for what "safe enough" means.
 No required percentile threshold.
 No mandated monitoring frequency.
 No prescribed documentation format.

 The Court filled this gap with state tort liability.
 The standard of care will now be defined by juries, case-by-case, state-by-state.
-Unless you define it yourself — clearly, consistently, and with documentation — you're leaving your defense to the unpredictability Kavanaugh warned about.
+Unless you define it yourself — clearly, consistently, and with documentation — you're leaving your defense to that unpredictability.

 What "reasonable" probably means

-While no court has yet defined the post-Montgomery standard of care for broker carrier selection, we can infer from the opinion, the concurrence, and existing negligent-hiring case law what a jury would likely expect:
+While no court has yet defined the post-Montgomery standard of care for broker carrier selection, we can infer from the opinion and existing negligent-hiring case law what a jury would likely expect:

 The "minimum standard" column is what most brokers do today.
-The "best practice" column is what a plaintiff's attorney will argue you should have done.
-The gap between those columns is your litigation exposure.
+The "best practice" column is what a reasonable, well-prepared broker does — and what closing the gap between the two columns gives you: a selection you can document and stand behind.

 The Montgomery fact pattern as a template